-The Donana National Park consists of 50,720 hectares of protected land and is one of the largest and most ornithologically important wetlands in Europe.
+The Doñana National Park consists of 50,720 hectares of protected land and is one of the largest and most ornithologically important wetlands in Europe.
 It is situated within the boundaries of three Spanish provinces, Seville, Huelva and Cádiz, in which there are vast wetlands, sand-dunes and forests of stone-pine and cork oaks.
-Entry into the park is strictly limited to 4-hour tours on a 21-seater safari bus, operated by a licensed company.
+Due to the popularity of birdwatching in Doñana National Park, entry is strictly limited to 4-hour tours on a 21-seater safari bus, operated by a licensed company.

 These tours are solely designed to show you the various ecosystems that exist within the national park.
 They are of little value to serious birders as the drivers are on a tight time schedule and cannot stop just to look at a bird you wish to study further.